MARKET SNAPSHOT: U.S. Stock Futures Pull Back As North Korea Threatens Guam

 And read:What the ESPN streaming service will look like (http://www.marketwatch.com/story/what-the-espn-streaming-service-will-look-like-2017-08-08)

-Priceline Group Inc.(PCLN) dropped 6.5% in thin trading ahead of the open.
+Priceline Group Inc.(PCLN) dropped 7% ahead of the open.
 The online travel broker late Tuesday posted quarterly earnings that topped forecasts, but bookings missed expectations (http://www.marketwatch.com/story/priceline-shares-plunge-6-on-second-quarter-results-2017-08-08).

-Retailer Office Depot Inc.(ODP) , drug maker Mylan NV(MYL) and fast-food chain Wendy's Co.(WEN) are also likely to see active trading as they're among the companies expected to post earnings before the open.
+Drug maker Mylan NV(MYL) and fast-food chain Wendy's Co.(WEN) are also likely to see active trading as they're among the companies on the earnings docket ahead of the open.

 Economic news: A report on second-quarter productivity and labor costs is slated to hit at 8:30 a.m.
 Eastern Time, with economists polled by MarketWatch forecasting growth of 0.6% and 1.1%, respectively.